 NO!
 Only you can use your ASM Student Bus Pass to ride Metro, and you are only entitled to one regular pass and one replacement pass per semester.
 (See replacement passes below).
 Do NOT loan or give your pass to anyone else.
 ASM Student Bus Passes are personal and not transferable, nor are they redeemable for cash.You must show your WisCard to board the bus.
 Your pass is subject to confiscation if misused, and you may be subject to misconduct and other charges.

 Can I pick up a bus pass for someone else?

 No, you may only pick up your own bus pass.

 I just registered for classes (or I just got a new WisCard)-- why can't I get my bus pass right now?

-If you just got a new or replacement WisCard, or if you just registered for classes, you may have to wait anywhere from a few minutes to overnight to get your bus pass.
-Updates to the databases on which we rely are sometimes delayed by a few minutes; later in the semester, updates may only be run overnight.
+If you just got a new or replacement WisCard, or if you just registered for classes, you may have to wait anywhere from a few minutes to a few hours to get your bus pass.
+Our database of students eligible for a pass is updated frequently during the first three weeks of pass distribution, but it is not a real time system.
+If you have just registered or just gotten a new or replacement WisCard, there will be a delay ranging from a few minutes to a few hours before your name appears on the list of those eligible for a pass, or until your new ID is listed as a valid ID.
+Later in the semester, updates may only be run overnight.
 Until the information contained in those systems is updated, you will not appear to be eligible for a bus pass.
 This is true for many other campus services.
 An instruction sheet detailing when you will be able to use your WisCard for various services is available at the WisCard office.